AutumnRivers/StuxnetHN/docs/animations/Instructions.md

 ## Instructions
 * `ElementID` should be the ID of the element you want to affect.
 * `Duration` is in seconds.
-* `DelayFromStart` is in seconds.
+* `Delay` is in seconds.
 This will tell the code when to call the instruction from the start of the animation.

 ## Basic Instructions
 ### Translate